-- 4. Propose strategies for health improvement and elimination of health inequities by organizing stakeholders, including researchers, practitioners, community leaders, and other partners - 5.
-Communicate public health science to diverse stakeholders, including individuals at all levels of health literacy, for purposes of influencing behavior and policies - 6.
+- 4. Propose strategies for health improvement and elimination of health inequities by organizing stakeholderspartners, including researchers, practitioners, community leaders, and other partnersothers - 5.
+Communicate public health science to diverse stakeholdersaudiences, including individuals at all levels of health literacy, for purposes of influencing behavior and policies - 6.
 Integrate knowledge, approaches, methods, values, and potential contributions from multiple professions, sectors, and systems in addressing public health problems - 7.
-Create a strategic plan21 - 8.
+Create a strategic plan23 - 8.
 Facilitate shared decision making through negotiation and consensus-building methods - 9.
-Create organizational change strategies - 10.
-Propose strategies to promote inclusion and equity within public health programs, policies, and systems
+Create organizational change strategies - Propose strategies to promote inclusion and equity within public health programs, policies, and systems - 11.
+Assess one's own strengths and weaknesses in leadership capacities, including cultural proficiency - 12.
+Propose human, fiscal, and other resources to achieve a strategic goal - 13.
+Cultivate new resources and revenue streams to achieve a strategic goal24